July 10, 2024

 Waist-to-Hip Ratio

-The waist-to-hip ratio involves dividing the waist measurement by the hip measurement.
+The waist-to-hip ratio is calculated by dividing the waist measurement by the hip measurement.
 This ratio helps identify the distribution of body fat, which is a significant factor in assessing health risks associated with obesity, such as heart disease and stroke.
 A higher ratio indicates a greater accumulation of abdominal fat, which is associated with a higher risk of health complications.
-This method is straightforward and can be a good preliminary indicator of health risks, though it does not provide a direct measure of body fat.
+This method is straightforward and can serve as a good preliminary indicator of health risks, although it does not provide a direct measure of body fat.

 Advanced Techniques for Body Fat Measurement